ukwa/shine/shine/README.md

 Note that ```application.conf``` is the main configuration file and ```application-test.conf``` will inherit the main config and override specific values.
 See ```application-test.conf``` for an example.

+To run the application in the Scala REPL, use:

+    activator console

+To do a clean compilation and then running the app, use:

+    activator clean run

 ## Testing the application